jlparkI/mix_T/README.md

 t distributions fit via the variational mean-field approximation.
 Depending on the hyperparameters you select, the fitting process will automatically "choose" an appropriate number of clusters, so the number of components in this case acts as an upper bound.
-In many cases this can be a significant advantage, but of course the hyperparameters may require some tuning, and the variational approach makes some subtle assumptions that may have impact the quality of the fit, especially for small datasets.
-Nonetheless, for some problems the ability to automatically select the number of clusters can make this a powerful tool.
 3) An infinite mixture of Student's t-distributions (i.e. a Dirichlet process).
-In practice, this model is fitted using some small modifications to the mean-field recipe.
+In practice, this model is fitted using some small modifications to the mean-field recipe and has some of the same advantages and limitations.

 (1) and (2) are currently available; (3) will be available in version 0.0.3.